Quick answer

 Record-Keeping

 You’re required to keep records of every tattoo procedure.
 That includes the client’s name, date of birth, date of service, description of the tattoo, and the artist who performed it.
-Consent forms must be signed before every session.
+Consent forms must be signed before every session — check what a tattoo consent form must include to make sure yours meets Pennsylvania’s requirements.
 These records need to be stored for at least two years.
 Digital storage is fine, but the records must be accessible during inspections.

 A tool like Apprentice can help here.
 It stores client profiles, consent forms, and appointment histories in one place.
 No paper stacks, no lost files.
 Everything’s tied to the client and the project.